SKU Compass vs Stocky: The Honest Comparison for Multi-Channel Brands (2026)

 Yes → Stocky is out.
 Choose between SKU Compass (multi-channel native) or Inventory Planner (Shopify-first multi-channel).

-No → Stocky stays viable.
+No → Shopify’s native inventory tools likely suffice.
 Move to Q2.

 Do you source the same SKU from multiple suppliers?